fanout/go-pubcontrol/README.md

 go get github.com/fanout/go-pubcontrol
 ```

 go-pubcontrol requires jwt-go 2.2.0 and lane 0.1.0.
-To ensure that the correct versions of both dependencies are installed follow these steps:
+To ensure that the correct versions of both dependencies are installed use godeps:

 ```sh
 go get github.com/tools/godep